Oscarlind/Oscarlind.github.io/_posts/2021-09-14-OpenShift-Resource-Handling.md

 What we want to avoid with setting too low requests is that the application ends up in situations where there are no available resources that it actually needs.

 If, on the other hand, we have far too high requests, it means that we withhold resources from others that we actually do not need anyway.
-If enough people make far too high requests for their applications, we will also create a kind of artificial lack of resources in the cluster.
+If we start setting way to high resource requests, soon there wont be any node to schedule or applications on due to all the resources being reserved from the allocatable resource pool.
+Further, if enough people make far too high requests for their applications, we will also create a kind of artificial lack of resources in the cluster.
 The actual resource use can be relatively low while the majority of the resources are reserved and not available.

 When we instead set Limits on our applications, we should take into account the consequences of setting too low and high values.